auborg/Induction/README.md

 Some adapters, such as for MySQL and MongoDB, require libraries not included in OS X by default.
 These can be installed separately using [Homebrew](http://mxcl.github.com/homebrew/) or another package manager, or by compiling from source.

-## Downloads

-Pre-compiled binaries of Induction are available in the [downloads](https://github.com/Induction/Induction/downloads) section of the repository.
-A more sustainable distribution strategy is actively being worked towards.

 ## Credit

 Induction was created by [Mattt Thompson](http://twitter.com/mattt/), with the help of his friends and colleagues at [Heroku](http://www.heroku.com/), particularly those on the [Heroku Postgres](https://postgres.heroku.com/) team.